mvolkmann/blog/src/python/tkinter.md

 root.title('My Window Title')
 root.iconbitmap('school-rulers.ico') # can't see in macOS
 root.configure(background='linen') # sets background color
+# Some examples use the config method which is just an alias.

 print(font.families()) # prints list of available fonts my_font = font.Font(family='Chalkboard', size=72, weight='bold')

 # Label and Button are two of the many supported widgets.
 label = Label(bg='systemTransparent', font=my_font, text='Hello, World!')
-label.pack() # simplest of the three layout methods
+# One of three layout methods must be called on each widget
+# in order for them to be rendered.
+# The pack method is the simplest layout method.
+# Others are described later.
+label.pack()

 # Add a button for quitting the app.
 Button(text='Quit', command=root.quit).pack()